 Source: Avocado Seed Smoothie

 Don’t throw away that avocado seed!
 Taryn Fitz-Gerald‘s energizing Avocado Seed Smoothie is absolutely jam-packed with antioxidants.
 Using ground avocado seed as well as matcha powder, this smoothie may literally give you superpowers — or just a lot of energy to help you get through the morning.

 14. Creamy Coconut Roasted Beet Soup

 Source: Creamy Coconut Roasted Beet Soup

 Warm, yet bright and colorful, Quelcy Kogel‘s Creamy Coconut Roasted Beet Soup is the perfect meal for transitioning into the New Year.
 It’s so thick and creamy that it can even be spread on a thick, rustic bread for a unique sandwich.
 While this soup is delicious on its own, if you want to lighten it, add a swirl of coconut or almond yogurt, and for added crunch throw in some pistachios.

 15. Fresh Turmeric Root Curry

 Source: Fresh Turmeric Root Curry

-Anupama Paliwal‘s Fresh Turmeric Root Curry is an authentic Rajasthani recipe which is very popular in the city of Jodhpur.
+Anupama Paliwal‘s Fresh Turmeric Root Curry is an authentic Rajasthani recipe that is very popular in the city of Jodhpur.
 This curry is also called a health booster as it is full of turmeric and other spices, which have some very impressive healing properties.